DTS-11/PizzaHat/README.md

 - Fork the repo.
 - Create a new branch
 - Add features/changes (with proper docs for help)
-- Format code with Black
+- Format code with Black & organise imports by using isort (vscode extension)
 - Commit and push the changes
 - Submit pull request